brettbuddin/shaden-wiki/Home.md

 ### Reference

-- [Lisp Dialect](Lisp-Dialect): Overview of the builtin lisp dialect
 - [Values](Values): The raw numbers that configure and drive your patches.
 - [Units](Units): Processors that populate the audio graph.
 - [Patching](Patching): Interacting with the audio graph.